kylefingerhut/survey-form/README.md

-# survey-form

-This is a simple survey form created with the goal of practicing my HTML and CSS skills.
+# This is a survey form I created while following the FreeCodeCamp's Responsive Web Design course.
+It is a simple survey form (the first I ever  made) that is, naturally, regarding cats.